 To book an appointment or speak with one of our friendly team, please get in touch using the options below

-At BMI Healthcare hospitals, we perform thousands of cataract removal operations each year.
-Our specialist Consultants typically offer fast diagnosis and will create a bespoke treatment plan based on your individual needs.
+Your Consultant will advise which lens would benefit you most.
+We perform thousands of cataract removal operations each year.
+Our specialist Consultants offer fast diagnosis and will create a bespoke treatment plan based on your individual needs.